 - Name the column.

-- Add a due date and number of points available.
+- Set the number of points available.

 - Assign it to a grading category and grading period as you normally would for graded materials.